yanndr/Thermometer/README.md

 # Introduction
-This is a
+This is an implementation of a temperature unit converter (so far) in C#.

-# Getting Started
+# Prerequistes
-TODO: Guide users through getting your code up and running on their own system.
-In this section you can talk about:
-1. Installation process
-2. Software dependencies
-3. Latest releases
-4. API references
+- .net Core or Docker

 # Build and Test
+...
+> dotnet restore
-dotnet build ./Thermometer.sln
+> dotnet build
+...

+Tests:
+...
-dotnet test ./TemperatureLibrary.Tests
+> dotnet test ./TemperatureLibrary.Tests
+...

+# Run the Converter-api

+...
+> cd Converter-api
+> dotnet run -p Converter-api.csproj
+...

+or with Docker:

+...
+> docker build -t converter-api .
+> docker run -it --rm converter-api
+...